olfp/Deep16/doc/Deep16-Arch.md

 | 1111111111110 | 13 | SYS | `[1111111111110][op3]` | Pipeline flush on RETI |
 | 111111111111111 | 16 | HLT ˋ[111111111111111]ˋ | Halt the processor |

+The immediate values of LDI, LD/ST, ALU2, MOV and SOP are insigned.
+JMP and LSI take signed immediates.

 ### 5.1 Data Movement Instructions